Mohammadsalehi73/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-The run_analysis.R script performs the data preparation and then followed by the 5 steps required as described in the course project’s definition.

-Download the dataset
-Dataset downloaded and extracted under the folder called UCI HAR Dataset
+The folder of UCI HAR Dataset downloaded then extracted.

+5 steps mentioned in the course project are followed in a file named run_analysis.R script.

 Assign each data to variables
 features <- features.txt : 561 rows, 2 columns